• Posted on 23 Apr 2026

 • Helping Students Thrive in Uncertain Times: Giving young people the skills, confidence, and regenerative leadership mindset to cope with climate anxiety and rapid social change.

-• Changing How We Teach: Creating practical tools co-designed with schools, local services and families that build adaptability, compassion, and creativity into everyday learning.
+• Changing How We Teach: Creating practical tools co-designed with universities, schools, local services and families that build adaptability, compassion, and creativity into everyday learning.

 • Driving Big Picture Change: Bringing educators, policymakers, health partners, and industry together to rethink education so it works better in a complex, uncertain world.